Milwaukee North Shore Free Outdoor Concerts Guide 2026

 Glendale’s 4th of July Concert & Fireworks

 Date/Time: Friday, July 4, 2025.
 Glendale’s day-long Independence Day events include an evening celebration starting around 6:00 PM, with fireworks at dusk.
 Location: Kletzsch Park (6560 N. Milwaukee River Pkwy, Glendale) – the large county park where Glendale traditionally holds its fireworks.
-Music: A live band plays prior to the fireworks (in past years Glendale has featured the Generation Z band or a local rock/pop group for upbeat tunes).
-There’s also often a Glendale Community Band performance of patriotic music earlier in the evening.
+Music: Enjoy live entertainment from Judson Brown Band.

 Jazz & Soul Festival